You are $75 away from free shipping

 This one is easy, peasy.

-Lay out your yoga mat before laying down flat on your back.
+Lay out your yoga mat before lying down flat on your back.
 Place your hands under your butt to support your back.

 Raise your legs an inch or two off the ground.
 Then kick, or flutter, your legs by lifting one at a time, focusing on your core.

 A fan of alternating exercises?
 This is a great ab option for you!